smarie/python-pytest-steps/docs/index.md

     assert len(new_text) == 56
 ```

+### d- Calling decorated functions manually

+In "explicit" mode it is possible to call your test functions outside of pytest runners, exactly the same way [we saw in generator mode](#d-calling-decorated-functions-manually).

-### d- Compliance with the other pytest mechanisms
+### e- Compliance with the other pytest mechanisms

 You can add as many `@pytest.mark.parametrize` and pytest fixtures in your test suite function, it should work as expected: a **new** `steps_data` object will be created everytime a new parameter/fixture combination is created, and that object will be **shared** across steps with the same parameters and fixtures.